PN-Tester/pn-tester.github.io/_posts/2024-03-16-Philosophy.md

 Accountability will protect your ego from the crushing weight of discipline.

-You are not 250lb of pure muscle because you have not chosen to put the effort to be that, yet.
+You are not extremely fit or in shape because you have not chosen to put the effort to be that, yet.

 You are not the software engineer, because you havent chosen to be that, yet.